Become a Proposer and Submit Proposals

 Leave the sample link at first.

-Once you submit the proposal, you’ll have access to your proposal number.
+Once you submit the proposal, you can access your proposal number.

 Visit the forum to create your official discussion link using your proposal number.
 Then, update the proposal with the new link.